ls-/ls_UI/README.md

 be as lightweight as possible.

 ##Testing
-If you wanna help testing new features, you can download available beta version of my UI via _CurseClient_ by switching to beta release channel.
+If you wanna help testing new features, you can download available, if any, beta version of my UI via _CurseClient_ by switching to beta release channel.

-Bear in mind that oUF LS [GitHub](https://github.com/ls-/oUF_LS) and Beta versions of may and will be _unstable_.
+Bear in mind that oUF LS [GitHub](https://github.com/ls-/oUF_LS) and Beta versions may and will be _unstable_.

 ##Credits
 Credits go to zork, Phanx, haste, p3lim and blizzard’s artist, who